 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Blewett has been recorded under many different variations, including Blewett, Blewitt, Bluet, Bluat, Bloet, Blouet, Blewit, Blewet and many more.

 Early Notables of the Blewett family (pre 1700)

-More information is included under the topic Early Blewett Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Blewett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blewett family to Ireland

 Some of the Blewett family moved to Ireland, but this topic is not covered in this excerpt.